Ubuntu does come with a bunch of fonts installed by default in it. But at times you might not be satisfied with the available fonts.

 Step 2: Install the new fonts

-The downloaded fonts might be in a zipped file.
-Extract it.
-Most of the fonts are either in TTF (TrueType Fonts) or in OTF (OpenType Fonts) format.
-Whichever it may be, just double click on the font file.
-It will open it in Font Viewer.
-In here, you can see the option to install the font in top right corner:
+Whichever it may be, just double-click on the font file.
+It will open it in Font Viewer application.
+In here, you can see the option to install the font in the top-right corner:

 Once installed, you can see the newly installed fonts in any application that uses fonts such as GIMP, Pinta etc.

-No, it is not typo.
-This is still step 2 but just an alternative.
-The method we saw above to install fonts in Ubuntu is just fine.
-But there is a little issue with it.
-What happens when you have like 20 new fonts to install.
-Installing all these fonts, one by one, by double clicking on them is cumbersome and inconvenient.
-Don’t you think the same?
+No, it is not a typo.
+This is an alternative to step 2 that I mentioned above.
+Imagine you have 20 new fonts to install.
+Installing all these fonts, one by one, by double-clicking on them is cumbersome and inconvenient.
+Don’t you think so?